symfony-cmf/symfony-cmf-docs/bundles/media/form_types.rst

 .. tip::

-   If you set required to ``true`` for the image, the user must re-upload a new image each time he edits the form.
+   If you set required to ``true`` for the image, the user must re-upload a new image each time they edit the form.
 If the document must have an image, it makes sense to require the field when creating a new document, but make it optional when editing an existing document.
 We are `trying to make this automatic`_.